robotneagu/Baruch-CIS-3120/Projects/ReadMe.md

 # Plane Passenger Satisfaction

-Uses a pre-made dataset from Kaggle to create a Linear Regression model.
+Uses a pre-made dataset from Kaggle to create a Linear Regression model. <br><br>
-The model uses a set of parameters of a passenger to determine how satisfied they were with the flight trip.
+The model uses a set of parameters of a passenger to determine how satisfied they were with the flight trip. <br>
-Statistics of the model are gathered to determine its usability.
+Statistics of the model are gathered to determine its usability. <br>
-The model is exported as a pkl file.
+The model is exported as a pkl file. <br>
-The bottom of the code has an example of parameter inputs and a predicted satisfaction output.
+The bottom of the code has an example of parameter inputs and a predicted satisfaction output.<br>